 One figure that is commonly cited is the fact that laboratories tend to utilize four times or more the resources of a similarly-sized office building.
 Between hoods, additional ventilation, excess cooling and heating requirements, and lasers — labs in general tend to draw a significant amount of energy for daily operation.

-However, it may be that relatively small changes in human behavior can have a considerable positive impact on the energy draw simply by keeping a few basic tenets in mind:
+However, it may be that relatively small changes in human behavior can have a considerable positive impact on the energy draw.
+You can do this simply by keeping a few basic tenets in mind:

 - Look for ways to control electricity usage, such as adding automatic lighting controls and being careful to grab supplies from a freezer quickly instead of leaving the door open.